bgamari/ghc-wiki-import/hackathon.md

 Zero.
-But you’ll may have to feed yourself if you don't register.
+But you may have to feed yourself if you don't register.

 ---